-LATAM is a new airline formed by the merger of the Brazilian carrier TAM and the Chilean carrier LAN.
+LATAM merged the Brazilian carrier TAM and the Chilean carrier LAN.
 LATAM has ordered 27 A350-900 aircraft.
 Brazil’s TAM Airlines took delivery of the Airbus A350 in December 2016 and is the first carrier in the Americas to operate this new-generation aircraft.

 The Oneworld member LATAM has already begun flying Boeing 787 Dreamliners ordered by LAM, and the new A350 will sport the same seats and cabin design as LAM’s 787-9 jets.
-LATAM’s A350 aircraft are configured in a two-class layout, with 348 seats in total.
+LATAM’s A350 aircraft are configured in a two-class layout with 348 seats.
 There are 318 seats in economy and 30 forward-facing business class seats in their “Premium Business Class Cabin” in a 2-2-2 layout (their 777s currently are laid out in 2-3-2 formation).

 LATAM A350 Business Class Review

-The LATAM business class design comes from consulting firm Priestmangoode, which also crafted TAM’s excellent but now defunct Boeing 777 first class cabin.
+The LATAM business class design comes from consulting firm Priestmangoode, which also crafted TAM’s excellent but defunct Boeing 777 First Class cabin.
 The new Airbus A350 and Boeing 787-9 business class cabins share some of this innovative design with a palette of natural tones inspired by South America’s colors and textures.

 Every business class passenger gets a personal touchscreen (Panasonic eX3) and a remote in the armrest to control it.
 Every business class passenger gets a personal touchscreen and a remote in the armrest to control it.
-In fact, the touchscreen is so far in front of you that using the handheld controller is a lot easier than touching the screen.
-There is a wide selection of movies, plus box sets of TV shows including Game of Thrones as well as various travel shows.
-The headphones on offer are good quality and noise canceling.
+The touchscreen is so far in front of you that using the handheld controller is much easier than touching the screen.
+There is a wide selection of movies, plus box sets of TV shows, including Game of Thrones and various travel shows.
+The headphones on offer are good quality and have noise canceling.
 Onboard the A350, you also will notice flatter, more upright walls, larger windows, and restful mood lighting.